RMHolsen/SEEDs/projectnotes.md

 # t.integer :how_many (Kept here as an artifact but no longer needed since this will now be general plant information rather than specific to the garden being grown.)

 ## Bugs
 The "clear info" box is doing something weird.
 You need to do a bit of clicking to replicate the behavior, but.
 Something weird going on there.
+(While you're doing that, you can also find a less server heavy way to clear the pod box around lines 109-110 of pods.js.)
 Fix validations

 ## Notes